Clean your Mass Air Flow Sensor

-Clean your MSF sensor
+Clean the MAF sensor

 A Mass Air Flow (MAF) sensor monitors the temperature and weight of air entering your engine.
 Your onboard computer needs that information to calculate the right amount of fuel for all engine operating conditions.